Looking for creative writing lesson plans? I am developing creative writing lesson ideas!

 Monday: Rules, procedures, TED Talk, discussion.

 Tuesday: Prior knowledge—brainstorm the modeling of memorable stories.
+Draw conclusions about storytelling with anchor charts.
 Build community through common knowledge.

 Students do well with this small assignment for the second week, and then we move to longer creative writing assignments.
-When students experience success with their first assignment, you can start constructive editing and revising with them as the class continues.
+When classesexperience success with their first assignment, you can start constructive editing and revising with them as the class continues.

 Are you interested in more creative writing lesson ideas?
 My Facebook page has interactive educators who love to discuss creative writing for middle school and high school creative writing lesson plans.
 Join us!